volkamerlab/volkamerlab_org/content/publications/_index.md

 weight: 100
 ---

 List of research articles published within the Volkamer Lab during the time at UdS and before at Charité.
-For additional/earlier publications refer to the [Team](/team) section and click on any member profile.
+For additional, individual member's and earlier publications refer to the [Team](/team) section and click on any member profile.